ashriram/FUSION/README.md

 ACC's will have self invalidation and use L2's tlb.
 The traditional ACC uses scracth pad, where we will be using Sector caches (private L1).

+The type of kernels that will run on ACC.
+Type 1 Separate Kernels
+Type 2 Separate iterations of same kernel
+Type 3 Pipelined kernels - like FFT, where ACC's can use forwarding to transfer data amongst them without copying data back and forth from caches.

 Contributions:-
-1. Request from ACC - The Organization of ACC's
+1. The Organization of ACC's -
 2. The Organization of Ld/St
 3. Fine grained mem ops in ACC i.e ACC will be capable of issuing memory instructions on its own.
     For example, a program's resource allocation has the following pattern :-